 After the scary sharp objects in the kitchen, the second most dangerous room is the bathroom.
 Keeping toddlers away from this part of the house is not always easy.
 Nevertheless, there are some things that you can do to protect them by making the bathroom a bit safer.

 - Restrict access to the bathroom when not in use – You can install safety gates so your kid can’t enter the bathroom without your supervision.
 This is probably the faster and easiest way to babyproof the bathroom in full.

-- Safe walking – In order to keep the kid safe from any potential falls you must buy and put sticky mats in the bathroom (and the bathtub if you have one).
-That way the bathroom won’t be slippery and your babies will be safe to walk around without you worrying.
+- Safe walking – To keep the kid safe from any potential falls you must buy and put sticky mats in the bathroom (and the bathtub if you have one).
+That way, the bathroom won’t be slippery, and your babies will be safe to walk around without you worrying.

 - Remove all electric appliances – Make sure to put away all appliances which are not in use – hair dryers, hair straighteners, etc. Curious kids could manage to get to them and decide to throw them in the water.
 This can be very dangerous if they are plugged in.

 - Consider installing GFCI (ground-fault circuit interrupter) – The name is pretty self-explanatory.
 Simply put a ground-fault circuit interrupter will disrupt any electrical signals if a plugged-in object comes in contact with water.

 General childproofing tips for the rest of the house

 Well, your home doesn’t consist only of a bathroom or kitchen.
 You still have a bedroom, living room, hallway and other areas of the house or apartment to secure for your baby’s sake.
 Here are our other recommendations that will be helpful for pretty much any room.